 Hooray!
 It’s finally happened.
 We now pay the same to use our mobiles in Europe as we do at home.
 No more roaming charges for calls, texts and, most importantly, for data.
 But, there are two small problems…

 Data limits and caps

-The new EU rules have been much touted as “the end of roaming charges”, and that this means we can all use our phones in Europe just as with do in the UK.
+The new EU rules were much touted as “the end of roaming charges”, and that this means we can all use our phones in Europe just as with do in the UK.
 Those on cheaper deals might find, though, that they can only use part of their data allowance while roaming, and then be charged around €7.70/GB to use the remainder – although this reduces year by year till it reaches €2.50/GB in 2022.
 This is because of something called a ‘fair use’ limit, which could – and it’s only a could – cap your free data use.